New England Resident-Owned Communities (NEROC)

 Email: mmullineaux@cdi.coop

-Melissa received her Associates degree studying behavioral sciences through Granite State College and her BA in social work through the University of Southern Maine.
-Melissa has worked in Portland, Maine as a social worker for the past 8 years, where she has been working with communities and individuals struggling in homelessness, poverty, mental health issues and substance abuse.
+Melissa supports resident-owned communities in Maine, helping resident-owners to successfully run their communities as cooperatives.
+Prior to CDI, Melissa worked in Portland, Maine as a social worker for the eight years, working with communities and individuals struggling with homelessness, poverty, mental health issues and substance abuse.
 She earned her Master degree in Policy Planning and Management with a track in Sustainable Development and Geospatial Technologies and a graduate certificate in Community Planning and Development in May of 2016.
 While earning her graduate degree, Melissa remained working as a Cumberland County mental health emergency response crisis worker and did various work for the Association of State Wetland Managers in Windham, Maine and the Center for Business and Economic Development in Portland, Maine.
+Melissa received her Associates degree studying behavioral sciences through Granite State College and her BA in social work through the University of Southern Maine.
 Melissa has lived in Maine on and off for most of her life.
 She has a passion for equity for all and environmental issues.
+Melissa enjoys the outdoors and nature and spends much of her spare time with her friends and family.

 Grace Pfeil | Cooperative Development Specialist